moscajs/mosca/README.md

 });
 ```

-When an Ascoltatore publishes a message to the subscribed topic, Mosca
+When an Ascoltatore publishes a message to the topic, Mosca forwards it to the
-will send it to the client.
+client who subscribed it.

 ```javascript
 var ascoltatori = require('ascoltatori');